petercrippsIBM/art-ledger/README.md

 You may get some errors at various points as you step through these instructions.
 You can find a list of errors I have encountered (with fixes) in [Possible Errors](docs/Possible%20Errors.md).

 There are numerous guides and videos for getting started with Hyperledger some of which were used in writing these instructions.
-They are listed here for reference:
+They are listed [here](docs/Possible%20References.md) for reference.

-* [Deploy a blockchain business network to the cloud using the IBM Blockchain Starter Plan](https://www.ibm.com/developerworks/cloud/library/cl-deploy-blockchain-starter-plan-network/) on IBM developerWorks by Sanjay Saxena.
-* [Hyperledger Composer Basics, Parts I, II & III](https://www.ibm.com/developerworks/cloud/library/cl-model-test-your-blockchain-network-with-hyperledger-composer-playground/index.html) on IBM developerWorks by Steven Perry.
-* [How to Create an Application on Blockchain Using Hyperledger](https://medium.freecodecamp.org/ultimate-end-to-end-tutorial-to-create-an-application-on-blockchain-using-hyperledger-3a83a80cbc71) on Medium freeCodeCamp() by Niharika Singh.
-* [Developing a Blockchain Application with Starter Plan](https://developer.ibm.com/tv/blockchain-innovators/#bigc) on developerWorks TV by various people.
-* [Hyperledger Blockchain for Business](https://medium.com/swlh/hyperledger-chapter-1-foundation-7ad5bd94d452) on Medium by Moses Sam Paul, this is part 1 of 10 with the others being linked from this chapter.

 Finally, this file (**README.md**) and the ones it links to are written using Markdown which you can get a cheatsheet for [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).